knative/docs/docs/eventing/sources/pingsource.md

 {{< /tab >}}

 {{% tab name="kn" %}}
-Create the event source from the `ping-source.yaml` file by running:
+Create a PingSource by using the `kn` CLI:

 ```shell
 kn source ping create test-ping-source \